Autism Spectrum Disorder

 • Difficulty with emotions

-• Distinct reactions to specific stimuli, eg noises, smells, sounds, colours
+• Distinct reactions to specific stimuli eg noises, smells, sounds, colours

 Help set up your child for success in life; autism funding is available for your child